ADUS — Addus HomeCare Corporation

 4. Bad News, Challenges, or Points of Concern

-• Weather Impact: A significant weather event in January led to an estimated revenue loss of $1.5 million due to missed personal care visits.
+- Weather Impact: A severe weather event in January resulted in an estimated revenue loss of $1.5 million, affecting personal care visits.

-• Census Trends: Slight sequential decline in personal care census, attributed to weather impacts, though improvements were noted in Illinois.
+- Census Trends: Slight sequential decline in personal care census due to weather impacts, although improvements were seen in March.

 5. Notable Q&A Insights